itstorque/MIT-Splash-2019-Making-Code-Hardly-Work/README.md

 # MIT Splash 2019 - Making Code Hard(ly Work)
-All the resources used in the 2019 Splash Class, Making Code Hard(ly Work) as taught by Hannah Savoldy and Tareq El Dandachi.
+All the resources used in the 2019 Splash Class, Making Code Hard(ly Work) as taught by Hannah Savoldy (@hsavoldy) and Tareq El Dandachi (@tareqdandachi).

 ## YEETIFY